Hiimtiger/FICM/README.md

 </table>

 ## Modality fusion Model Architecture:
 Our model architecture is inspired by [MRI-Styled PET](https://ieeexplore.ieee.org/document/10918787).
-We adpoted a dual-encoder structure to extract features from both fluorescence signals and force gradient.
+We adpoted a dual-encoder structure to extract features from both fluorescence signals and force gradient signals.
 We added a Squeeze-and-Excitation Module at the bottleneck to adapt the fusion weights channel-by-channel.
 Our loss function consists of equal weights of dice loss and masked smooth L1 loss (only consider the accumulated loss within the boundary).
 <p align="center">
   <img src="./assets_ficm/model_architecture.svg" width="600" alt="Figure 6">
   <br>